 A group of deer is called a herd.
-A group of ravens is called a murder.
+A group of crows is called a murder.
+A group of jellyfish is called a smack.
 But what is a group of cats called?
 When you’re talking about three or more cats, is it a herd?
 A cluster?
 A flock?
 What about Clowder?

 What is a Group of Cats Called?
 The Correct Term

 In fact, a group of cats is actually called a clowder, according to Merriam-Webster’s dictionary.
 And if you’re referring to multiple groups of cats?
 Those are clowders.
 (Pronounced like “chowder.”)

 While “clowder” is the most commonly used term for groups of cats, there are a few other terms that have been used to describe three or more felines:

 - Cluster of cats